Community Health Councils

 - Be consulted on proposals for any change in health services in their district.

-- Enter and inspect certain NHS premises in their district, including those of GPs, dentists, hospitals, pharmacies and care homes providing NHS care.
+- Enter and visit certain NHS premises in their district, including those of GPs, dentists, hospitals, pharmacies and care homes providing NHS care.

 - Attend meetings of Health Boards and NHS Trusts.